The Manufactured/Mobile Home Landlord-Tenant Act.

 Notice of Sale.

-The notice of sale must include a statement that the landlord intends to sell the community and provide the contact information of the landlord or landlord's agent who is responsible for communicating about the sale of the property.
-A landlord intending to sell a community is encouraged to negotiate in good faith with qualified tenant organizations and eligible organizations.
+Each notice of sale must include a statement that the landlord intends to sell the MHC and the contact information of the landlord or landlord's agent who is responsible for communicating with a QTO or eligible organizations about the sale of the property.
+A landlord intending to sell an MHC is encouraged to negotiate in good faith with QTOs and eligible organizations.

-A qualified tenant organization is a formal organization of tenants within a community, where the only requirement for membership is being a tenant.
-An eligible organization includes local governments, local housing authorities, nonprofit community- or neighborhood-based organizations, federally recognized Indian tribes in the state, and regional or statewide nonprofit housing assistance organizations.
+A QTO is a formal organization of tenants within an MHC, where the only requirement for membership is being a tenant.
+An eligible organization includes local governments, local housing authorities, nonprofit community or neighborhood-based organizations, federally recognized Indian tribes, and regional or statewide nonprofit housing assistance organizations.